Red Velvet Cupcakes With Cream Cheese Frosting

 Mix the wet ingredients

-In a separate bowl, whisk buttermilk, vegetable oil, eggs, white vinegar, vanilla, and red food coloring until fully emulsified.
+In a separate bowl or large measuring cup, whisk together the buttermilk, oil, eggs, vinegar, vanilla, and red food coloring.

 -

-Pour the wet mixture into the dry and whisk just until the batter is smooth with no streaks of flour.
+Pour the wet ingredients into the dry ingredients and whisk just until the batter looks smooth with no dry streaks.

 -

-Divide the batter evenly among liners, filling each about two thirds full.
+Divide the batter evenly between the cupcake liners, filling each about two-thirds full.

 -